About Torah MiTzion

 Who are our ‘shlichim’ (emissaries)?

-Over the past nineteen years, Torah MiTzion has recruited and trained close to one thousand ‘shlichim’ and matched them with host communities in countries spanning five continents.
+Over the past twenty two years, Torah MiTzion has recruited and trained over 1,300 ‘shlichim’ and matched them with host communities in countries spanning five continents.
 Torah MiTzion shlichim quickly become an integral part of their host communities.
 Their love of Judaism, Torah and Israel is contagious and a source of inspiration for all who participate in their formal and informal educational activities.
 Torah MiTzion shlichim serve as a personal example of a generation of Israelis who are committed to both their Judaism and to serving their country and defending their people.
 Upon completing intensive training, the shlichim arrive ‘plug and play’ ready to initiate and direct educational activities, one-on-one (chavruta) study sessions with members of the community, lecturing, teaching in the local Jewish day schools, conducting Shabbat and Holiday services and programs, sharing Shabbat meals, teaching Ivrit, conducting youth activities and more… Torah MiTzion works closely with host communities in order to provide a team that is matched to meet the needs and dynamics of the community.

 Why Choose Torah MiTzion Shlichim?

 The shlichim are carefully selected graduates from pre-army training academies and the finest Hesder Yeshivot where advanced study is combined with Israeli army service, usually combat duty.
 The candidates must fulfill rigorous acceptance criteria, including previous experience in informal education.